Qumulo/docs/_includes/content-reuse/admin-guides/authorization-qumulo-core/managing-file-locks.md

-## How File Locking Works in Qumulo Core
+## How File Locks Works in Qumulo Core
 A _file lock_ can prevent a regular file from being modified.
 There are two file lock types, both of which require the `FS_FILE_LOCK_WRITE` privilege.

 * **Legal Hold:** A file lock that you can enable for an indefinite time period.
 This file lock type is best suited for temporary scenarios.